intel/neural-compressor/docs/introduction.md

 ### 1. Performance

 This objective is used to measure performance of quantized model with accuracy driven.
-It's default objective iLiT supported.
+It is default objective iLiT supported.

 ### 2. Memory Footprint